JacquesCarette/Drasil/wiki/Git2Know-for-Drasil.md

     current changes (changes you just made on your branch) (If you’re in VSCode this will be highlighted green.)
     =======
-    incoming changes (new changes from master)
+    incoming changes (new changes from main)
     (If you’re in VSCode this will be highlighted blue.)
     >>>>>>>
     ```

 5. At this point, you can now look through and edit the code by hand to combine the current changes and the changes you made to resolve the conflict.
 After editing, you can chose to accept either “incoming changes”, “current changes”, or just manually delete the `<`,`>`, and `=` symbols.
 6. Continue as if you were making a new commit: `git add .`, `git add *`, or `git add -u`.
-7. `git commit -m “merge master to branchName”`.
+7. `git commit -m “merge main to branchName”`.
 8. `git push` to send your changes to the remote repo.